Pankaj-singh-tech/CodeVinayak/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://vinayaksingh.in/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working as `Freelance Web Developer`.

 - 🌱 I’m currently exploring `Web 3.0 `